 Candidates for all Master's degrees must satisfy the following requirements:

-Full-time students must complete between 10 and 12 credits of coursework in each of two consecutive fall and spring semesters, except with special permission.
-Part-time students must complete between 4 and 7 credits of coursework each semester, completing all degree requirements in four semesters, with the option of attending one Tulane Law School summer session in New Orleans for up to 3 credits of coursework.
+Full-time students must complete between 10 and 12 hours of coursework in each of two consecutive fall and spring semesters, except with special permission.
+Part-time students must complete between 4 and 7 hours of coursework each semester and complete the degree in four consecutive semesters, with the option of attending one summer session for up to 3 hours of coursework.

-Students are required to write papers for at least three but not more than nine credits of coursework, in courses requiring or permitting completion of a paper in lieu of an exam.
-Directed research credit falls in this category and may be substituted for up to three credits of the writing requirement.
-Students may not receive credit for directed research beyond the nine-credit writing credit maximum.
-The course Legal Research & Writing for International Graduate Students may not be counted toward the writing requirement.
+Students are required to write papers for at least three, but not more than nine, hours of coursework, in courses requiring or permitting completion of a paper in lieu of an exam.
+Directed research credit falls in this category and may be used to satisfy up to three hours of the writing requirement.
+Students may not receive credit for Directed Research beyond the nine-hour writing credit maximum.
+The course Legal Research and Writing for International Graduate Students may not be counted toward the writing requirement.

-All master's degree candidates who have received the first law degree from a school outside the 50 United States must enroll in Introduction to 4LAW 5600 Intro to Law of the US (1,2 c.h.) and 4LAW 5910 Legal Reasoning, Research & Writing for LLM Students (2-3 c.h.), in addition to any specific degree requirements.
-Because the Introduction to American Law course is offered only in the summer immediately preceding the start of the fall semester, all LLM candidates whose first law degrees are from schools outside the 50 United States must arrive at Tulane by late July.
+All master's degree candidates who have received the first law degree from a school outside the United States must successfully complete Introduction to 4LAW 5600 Introduction to Law of the United States (2 c.h.) and 4LAW 5910 Legal Reasoning, Research & Writing for LLM Students (3 c.h.), in addition to any specific degree requirements.

 Length of Study